 The urban environmental conservation program of the Dominican Republic was formally launched in 2004.
-Among the program a project for solid wastes issue, the intensive execution of training programs for the counterpart organization, Santo Domingo City Hall, played a great role in setting the foundation for the activities thereafter.
+Among the program were participants from the counterparts of a project concerning solid waste.
+Here, the intensive execution of training programs for the counterpart organization, Santo Domingo City Hall, played a great role in setting the foundation for the activities thereafter.
 Since 2004, concerned personnel have been dispatched intensively to Japan to participate in Group and Region-Focused Training Programs to study solid waste management, city planning, and environmental administration and formed a program-promoting group which was organized by more than 10 ex-participants.
-The year of 2005 marked the start of a development study, "Comprehensive Solid Wastes Management Plan of Santo Domingo City," as the core of this program.
+Year of 2005 marked the start of a development study, "Comprehensive Solid Wastes Management Plan of Santo Domingo City," as the core of this program.
 During the two-year preparation period, from the planning and proposal stage in 2003 to its commencement in 2005, the sense of ownership on the Dominican Republic side, as well as the effects of the study, were enhanced by the intensive use of Group and Region-Focused Training Programs.